-Pilots, flight attendants demand flights to China stop as virus fear mount worldwide
+Pilots, flight attendants demand flights to China stop as virus fear mounts worldwide

-CHICAGO/PARIS (Reuters) - Pilots and flight attendants are demanding airlines stop flights to China as health officials declare a global emergency over the rapidly spreading coronavirus, with American Airlines’ pilots filing a lawsuit seeking an immediate halt.
+CHICAGO/PARIS (Reuters) - Pilots and flight attendants are demanding airlines stop flights to China as health officials declare a global emergency over the rapidly spreading coronavirus, with American Airlines’ (AAL.O) pilots filing a lawsuit seeking an immediate halt.

 China has reported nearly 10,000 cases and 213 deaths, but the virus has spread to 18 countries often by plane passengers.